Colleges by Location

 Financial Aid

-There are different types of financial help: grants, loans, scholarships, and work-study programs.
-Check out some recent data to get informed about need-based and non-need-based monetary aid you might get at New Mexico Institute of Mining and Technology.
+There are different types of financial aid: grants, loans, scholarships, and work-study programs.
+If you wish to find out more about need-based and non-need-based aid at New Mexico Institute of Mining and Technology, here are some recent data you should take into consideration.

 The most recent figures show that financial help was given to 167 freshmen.
-The average amount of financial aid given to students was $16,999.
+Students of this school received an average of $16,999 in financial help.

 Need-based

-407 students were awarded some form of need-based financial aid.
-The overall number of students (including freshmen) who were determined to have financial need was found to be 550.
-The amount of federal need-based scholarships/grants awarded to the students at this institution stood at $2,167,109, and state $190,127.
+407 students acquired some form of need-based financial aid.
+The overall number of students (including freshmen) who were determined to have financial need ended up being 550.
+The amount of federal need-based scholarships/grants awarded to the students at this institution was $2,167,109, and state $190,127.
 The students of New Mexico Institute of Mining and Technology received the -institutional need-based aid in the amount of $241,539, and external in the amount of $132,322.

 $9,110